winitzki/scall/tutorial/programming_dhall.md

 3
 ```

-The standalone underscore character (`_`) in OCaml, Haskell, Scala, and F`#` as syntax for a special "unused" variable.
+The standalone underscore character (`_`) is used in Haskell, Scala, other languages as syntax for a special "unused" variable.
-But in Dhall, the variable named `_` is a variable like any other:
+But in Dhall, the variable named "`_`" is a variable like any other:

 ```dhall
 ⊢ let _ = 123 in _ + _